claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 	- 1e42796 Fixing and documenting the Travis deployment error problem - `Gemfile.lock` and  `Gemfile`
 	- 96d475a Updated gems to try fix Travis deployment error - `Gemfile.lock` and  `Gemfile` and `.ruby-version`
 	- e4bb0ba Fix bad gemfile.lock - `Gemfile.lock`

-## Dependabot issues

-- Dependabot identifies critical dependency updates and creates pull requests suggesting you update your dependencies.
-	- If you don't merge the pull requests, they are not merged into your code base.
-	- The PRs create new branches and automatically trigger Travis deploys.
-This is why you sometimes get failed builds that mention dependabot - it's because Travis is trying to build the PR branch.
-	- I think maybe every time you push new changes, the PR branch is automatically updated and Travis runs another build?
-Or it just keeps re-running them at regular intervals?
-	- Sometimes the PRs are closed automatically - for instance if you run a bundle update yourself and your dependencies are updated, so dependabot detects that the PR is no longer needed.
-Or because you make changes to your `Gemfile` so that the dependency that dependabot is trying to update is no longer even a dependency of your project.

 ## Favicon Stuff